Emurgo/yoroi-frontend/docs/specs/code/UNIT_OF_ACCOUNT.md

 - BTC-USD
 - ETH-USD

-and https://exchangeratesapi.io/ for the exchange rate between USD and every fiat.
+and https://openexchangerates.org for the exchange rates between USD and every fiat.

 # Risks and security measures

 This feature does open new attack vector, for example: an attacker can engage a transaction with a victim and by hacking the backend and manipulate the conversion rate, trick the victim into transferring more Ada than the intended amount.

-To reduce the risk, the backend will be divided into three independently deployed components: a service, a data-fetcher and a monitor.
+To reduce the risks, the backend will be divided into three independently deployed components: a service, a data-fetcher and a monitor.
 The service:
 1. Serves coin price queries from the frontend, using data out of its database.
 2. Accepts price data updates from the data-fetcher.

 The monitor independently fetches price data from the API and also queries the service for current prices.
 If the discrepency between the two is above certain threhold, it sends an alarm for manual investigation.

-The data-fetcher fetches price data from the API and notifies the service.
+The data-fetcher fetches price data from the API and feeds the service.
 The data-fetcher signs the data with a private key PrivKey<sub>data</sub> and the signatures are passed along the service to the frontend.
 Upon receiving price data, the frontend verifies the signatures with the corresponding public key PubKey<sub>data</sub>.
 This scheme improves security because in case the service is compromised, because it doesn't have the private key used to sign data, the forgery will be detected by the frontend.
 In order to forge price data, an attack will have to compromise the data-fetcher, which is harder because the data-fetcher is not a network service.

 If the data-fetcher is compromised and the private key used to sign the price data PrivKey<sub>data</sub> is leaked, then we must change the key pair.
 To accomplish this, a special instruction for changing public key PubKey<sub>data</sub> can be piggybacked to the response of price data query.
 The instruction contains a new public key PubKey'<sub>data</sub> and is signed with a private key PrivKey<sub>master</sub>.
 Upon receiving this intruction and having verified its authenticity with public key PubKey<sub>master</sub>, the front-send replaces PubKey<sub>data</sub> with PubKey'<sub>data</sub>.
 The private key PrivKey<sub>master</sub> should be permanently offline and is assumed to be safe.